 When it comes to your bedroom artwork, the best rule is to choose what you love.
 If that’s one large piece in the position of honor over your headboard or dresser, go for it.
-But if you are looking to try something new, and especially if you want to give a modern sensibility to traditional furniture, consider hanging a grouping of medium-sized... pieces, or a gallery of smaller artwork, instead, as in this bedroom by Ty Larkins Interiors.
-(The adorable charcoal dog sketches are from artist Valerie Davide, and are available from many art websites.)Continue to 6 of 10 below.
+If you are looking to try something new, especially if you want to give a modern sensibility to traditional furniture—consider hanging a grouping of medium-sized pieces, or a gallery of smaller artwork as Ty Larkins Interiors did for this bedroom.

 Forget the Fussy Drapes